apallath/GameOfLife/README.md

 ./GameOfLife path/to/config/file
 ```

 The program requires a configuration file to define options.
-For examples of configuration files, see the `.cfg` files in the
+For examples of configuration files, see the files in the
-`tests/` directory.
+`examples/` directory.

 ## Testing
-Integration tests are in the directory `tests/`.
-To run all tests at once, navigate to the directory `tests/` and run
+To run integration tests run

 ```sh
 ctest
 ```

+in the build directory.

 To view test output, run ctest in verbose mode: